rivernews/appl-tracky-spa/docs/dev/README.md

 After some preliminary research, seems like we can use `react-thunk` or `react-saga`.
 But what the heck are they doing?
 Time for having a cup of coffee and read🔥 🔥 🔥 !

 - [Redux-Thunk vs. Redux-Saga](https://decembersoft.com/posts/redux-thunk-vs-redux-saga/)
+    - Redux-Thunk: middleware for action creators. thunk --hijacks-- action creator --creates-- action --dispatches-- reducer --changes-- state/store.
+In terms of the async key parts mentioned above, the 1st step happens in the "thunk" aka middleware.
+2nd step is the action creator & dispatch.
+3rd step will be implement elsewhere in your component.
+    - Redux-Saga: a generator version of redux-thunk, and has some benefits over it.
+But also more complicated.
+    - *Article does not touch on step by step tutorial to use either of them.
 - [Redux-Thunk vs. Redux-Saga @ Medium](https://medium.com/@shoshanarosenfield/redux-thunk-vs-redux-saga-93fe82878b2d)
 - Supplementary
     - [Redux official: Async Actions](https://redux.js.org/advanced/async-actions)